kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 * Improvements: service descriptions in the booking form
 * Improvements: option to set up translation of the cancellation form title
 * Improvements: #total_amount placeholder in the Booking form label option
-* Bugfix: wrong message when booking can't be canceled due to buffer
+* Bug fix: wrong message when booking can't be canceled due to buffer

 5.0.22